 - An animal health certificate (AHC) – issued within 10 days of the date you are set to travel

 You will need to travel approved routes only (unless you have an assistance dog).
 Check them here.

-Most responsible pet owners will already have their pet microchipped, but if you haven’t it’s the first thing you’ll need to do in order to get a pet passport.
+Most responsible pet owners will already have their pet microchipped, but if you haven’t it’s the first thing you’ll need to do in order to make them eligible.
 This also needs to be done at least one month before your date of travel, or you won’t have enough time to complete the other steps.
 Microchip scanners can vary throughout countries, but there’s a standardised chip that can be used that’s compatible with almost all makes – make sure your vet uses one of these to avoid problems down the line.

 But it’s not just the pet passport that’ll help you cross borders with your pet – there’s a few other considerations to bear in mind.

-On the day: So, you’ve got your pet passport sorted, found a company that’s happy to take you and your pet and you’ve bought your tickets.
+On the day: So, you’ve got your AHC sorted, found a company that’s happy to take you and your pet and you’ve bought your tickets.
 But there’s still a few things you can do to ensure a stress-free trip for your furry friend.

 - Speaking of crates, it’s a good idea to put a t-shirt with your scent on it inside with your pet so they feel more at ease.

 - Always include information on your pet’s name and your contact details on the outside of the crate, and if it’s for a longer flight, you might want to include information on the best times to feed them.